Amateur Fencers League of America: 1957–1983

 By 1957, the AFLA was scheduling more than 400 competitions every year.
 The Cold War was affecting many sports, including fencing; the Soviet Bloc nations began systematically reinventing fencing to take advantage of the new electrical foil.
 In order to remain competitive internationally, AFLA fencers had to adapt to the emerging style.

 Steady growth of the league continued, and in 1964, the AFLA incorporated as a nonprofit in Pennsylvania.
 By this time, more foil and épée competitions were being judged electrically than visually (sabre remained visually judged).
 In addition to the non-divisional group, the AFLA boasted 49 active divisions.

-The AFLA changed its name to the United States Fencing Association (c.f.) in June 1981.
+The AFLA changed its name to the United States Fencing Association (cf.) in June 1981.
 In 1982, the organization moved its headquarters to Colorado Springs, Colorado.

 These events in the early 1980s solidified the evolutionary branching between fencing (under the USFA) and standard fencing (which in 2006 began to experience a revival under the fledgling American Fencing League).
 The intervening two decades also brought on the classical fencing and historical fencing movements, neither of which have much connection to USFA/AFLA fencing.